 our Parish Administration

-The Executive comprises the Rector and Associate Rector who are employed under paid contract, along with the Rector’s Warden and the People’s Warden, both of whom are elected to serve, pro bono, for three-year terms.
+The Executive comprises the Rector and any Associate Rector who are employed under paid contract, along with the Rector’s Warden and the People’s Warden, both of whom are elected to serve, pro bono, for three-year terms.

 The Vestry is the governing body of the church.
 It is composed of the Rector, the Rector’s Warden, the People’s Warden, and twelve (12) Members who are elected for three-year terms.
-The Associate Rector and any member of the Congregation may attend the monthly Vestry meetings which are held on the fourth Sunday.
+Any Associate Rector and any member of the Congregation may attend the monthly Vestry meetings which are held on the fourth Sunday.
 The Secretary is appointed by each successive Vestry, but has neither voice nor vote at the meetings.

 Our annual Elections Meeting will be held on Sunday, December 06 via a virtual forum.
 We will be voting on three (03) new Vestry Members and the Rector’s Warden.
 The chair of the Elections Committee is currently occupied by Abdullah Skerritt who is ably supported by Elizabeth Panox, Kenneth Egbuna, Sandra Molina, and William Attoh.
 Learn more…

 Church of Our Saviour is governed by the Rector, Wardens, and a board known as the Vestry.
 As required by the canons of the Episcopal church, the Vestry—consisting of twelve members, the Rector and the two Wardens—is the elected governing body of our congregation.
 Four members are elected each year at the annual parish meeting for three-year terms.